lstate/explainability-in-practice/README.md

-# explainability-in-practice
+# Explainability in Practice

-code for the paper "Explainability in Practice: Estimating Electrification Rates from Mobile Phone Data in Senegal"
+code for the paper "Explainability in Practice: Estimating Electrification Rates from Mobile Phone Data in Senegal" (L. State, H. Salat, S. Rubrichi and Z. Smoreda)

 Jupyter notebook files: